Alcorn State, 2005

 Vernette Skeete will be in her fifth year as an assistant coach with the Marquette women's basketball program in 2017-18.
 She has a primary focus on defensive schemes and efficiency for practices and games.
 She also assists with recruiting.

-Skeete joins Marquette after two years as head coach at Gulf Coast State College in Panama City, Fla.
+Skeete came to Marquette after two years as head coach at Gulf Coast State College in Panama City, Fla.
 The 2012-13 NJCAA Region 8 Coach of the Year led the program to a 50-13 record through two seasons and won a state championship in 2013.